Victor Remsha: Internet

-Media investments
+Media

 In August 2007 Remsha completed the acquisition of the Bolshoye Radio station, which was later renamed Finam FM.
 Presently, Finam FM is a radio station covering Moscow and the Moscow region, broadcasting in the 99.6 FM frequency.
 Finam FM offers daily signature programs with pundits concerning the topics of business, science and culture.
 The radio station's musical content mainly includes Western classic rock music from the 1960—80s.
 In addition, Victor Remsha invested in Germany's Deluxe Television (a musical TV channel for adults).

-Investments in the aircraft business
+Aircraft business

 In the second half of the 2000s Remsha bought Bolshoye Gryzlovo, an airfield in the Serpukhov district of the Moscow region.